OrbitiaDK/php-version-migration-tool/README.md

 3. Put the database as sql-script into a file called `init_db.sql` and save it in the `mariadb` folder
 4. Run `docker-compose build php` to update the version
 5. Run `docker-compose up` to start the services

+## Note:

+* Update database configuration in `docker-compose.yml` and `wp-site/wp-config.php`
+* Site will be accessible on `localhost:8080`.
+In some cases, https needs to be disabled by disabling a plugin.
+It might also be necessary to change site address in the database.